 North Borneo, many issues.
-Unused, and also postmarked to order, i.e., cancelled in sheets and disposed of by the company to a speculator for sale to collectors.
+Unused, and also postmarked to order, i.e., cancelled in sheets and disposed of by the company to a speculator for sale to collectors, also various issues of Labuan.

 Nova Scotia, 1860-64, the set, except 5 cents, blue.